Cygnus Molecular Nebula Complex: Galactic environment and line of sight

 Beyond this dark barrage lie the large OB associations Cygnus OB7 and Cygnus OB4; at the extreme periphery of the large Swan nebular complexes lie a fair number of open clusters, some of which are observable without undue difficulty even with small instruments, such as NGC 6910 and the well-known M29; both are more than 5,000 light-years away.
 The molecular complex proper is formed by Sh2-109, which constitutes the largest portion and extends its offshoots almost to these clusters, and Cygnus X, a vast complex that is not fully illuminated but emits strong X-ray radiation; Sh2-109 and Cygnus X together occupy almost 450 parsecs in diameter, equal to a good 1400 light-years.

-On the edge that from Earth appears to be the "southern" edge of the complex, at a distance of 5100 light-years, lies another easily observable open cluster, NGC 6871; In the sector of the complex located in the opposite direction of our line of sight, however, lie some of the most intrinsically brilliant OB associations: This is the case with the "southernmost" Cygnus OB1 association, Cygnus OB9, and especially the very bright Cygnus OB2, which contains some of the brightest known stars within the Milky Way Galaxy, most notably Cygnus OB2-12.
+On the edge that from Earth appears to be the "southern" edge of the complex, at a distance of 5100 light-years, lies another easily observable open cluster, NGC 6871; In the sector of the complex located in the opposite direction of our line of sight, however, lie some of the brightest OB associations: This is the case with the "southernmost" Cygnus OB1 association, Cygnus OB9, and especially the very bright Cygnus OB2, which contains some of the brightest known stars within the Milky Way Galaxy, most notably Cygnus OB2-12.

 Continuing further, thus moving beyond the complex and into the more remote areas known in this Galactic sector, there are two more brilliant OB associations, Cygnus OB3 and Cygnus OB8, to which is added an open cluster observable with difficulty, NGC 6819, all of which are somewhat detached from the line of sight of the complex; the distance of all these objects is around 7700 light-years.
 At a similar distance but in a different direction, just northwest of Deneb as seen from Earth, there is finally another H II region, known as Sh2-115, ionized by the bright stars of the Berkeley 90 cluster, which contains 4400 solar masses of gas and dust in about 110 light-years in diameter.